 GDPR - DATA POLICY

-GDPR Policy Notice for Candidates
+GDPR Policy Notice

 As part of any recruitment process, Laenus Ltd collects and processes personal data relating to job applicants.
 We value the trust our candidate's place in us when they give us their personal data, and we are committed to being transparent about how we collect and use data and how we meet our data protection obligations.
 Data will only be used for the purpose of recruitment.